ordovice/batocera-switch/README.md

 From a terminal window, run the following: curl -L switch.batocera.pro | bash

+If the above method does not work for you, use this command: wget -O s batocera.pro/s && chmod 777 s && ./s

 After installing, copy your prod.keys and title.keys to /share/bios/switch.
 If you wish to use Ryujinx you will also need to supply the firmware zip file.

 Thanks to [uureel] for simplifying the install/update of Switch components for the Batocera Add-On.